dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 # label our minion node with ingress label to start nginx daemon
 kubectl label node test-cluster-l3kt5awszhwr-minion-0 role=ingress --overwrite

-# check that label is applied to the node
+# check that the label is applied to the node
 kubectl get node -l role=ingress

 # deploy k8s application/service